wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/Redux/Redux-Reference.md

-- [2017-Idiomatic Redux: The Tao of Redux【Series】](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/): Thoughts on what Redux requires, how Redux is intended to be used, and what is possible with Redux.
+- [2017-Idiomatic Redux: The Tao of Redux #Series#](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/): Thoughts on what Redux requires, how Redux is intended to be used, and what is possible with Redux.
 [Part 1 - Implementation and Intent](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/)

 # Tutorial